stevenfollis/visualizeer/Readme.md

 ```

 ### Environment Variables
-Visualizeer uses environment variable strings to access an instance of Universal Control Plane
+Instead of Secrets, Visualizeer can use environment variable strings to access an instance of Universal Control Plane

 | Variable Name | Purpose | Example Value |
 |---|---|---|